 - Change lawn mower’s oil according to manufacturer’s recommendation to ensure the reliability of the mower.

 - Check basement pipes for condensation or dripping and correct issues immediately.

 - Monitor basement humidity and if necessary use a dehumidifier to maintain safe air quality.

 - Purchase multi-purpose fire extinguishers for each home level.
 Test extinguishers per manufacturer’s instructions or replace annually.

 Investing time in maintenance projects improves the value of your property.
-Ensure your home is protected with a Rockingham Insurance home owners policy.
-Contact your local agent to help you determine the best coverage for your needs.
+A Rockingham Insurance homeowners policy will help ensure your home is protected.
+Start a conversation with your local agent to determine the best coverage for your needs.